cody-barker/ESP32-LED-Rock-Wall-Template/README.md

   }
 ```

 You must connect to a WiFi network to use the websocket application.
-Enter your WiFi network SSID and password as strings on likes 22 and 23.
+Enter your WiFi network SSID and password as strings.

 ```
 // Replace with your network credentials